Introducing YHLB to GPs / Public Health / Primary Care / NHS Professionals / Private Healthcare Professionals / Commissioners

 Integration of skills and techniques into daily life.

 Preventative – it lessens the intensity/duration/frequency of low back pain.

 Combined physical/psych. self-care approach for persistent MSK conditions and multimorbities.

 12-class course plus Resources Pack gives life-long tool-kit.

-One-Page Info Sheet on YHLB Yoga for download here – Yoga for Healthy Lower Backs Trifold Info Leaflet vSept2018
+4 2019 YHLB Introductory Sheet for GPs and other health professionals AND Yoga for Healthy Lower Backs Trifold Info Leaflet vSept2018

 ARMA (Arthritis & Musculoskeletal Alliance) Newsletter ‘Guest Blog’ Alison Trewhela on YHLB – March 2018 http://arma.uk.net/?wysija-page=1&controller=email&action=view&email_id=177

 Royal College of GPs (RCGP Tamar Faculty) – Alison Trewhela 2016 Yoga for Healthy Lower Backs Presentation – Go to our Case Study Page

 PLUS Dr. Anna Huette’s 2016 NHS England Health Education, SW Deanery Leadership Scholarship GP Training ‘Quality Improvement Project’ (QIP) Powerpoint – Go to our Case Study Page

 Found Elsewhere on this Website